-- Remain calm. - Try to learn the nature of the disturbance. - Identify who is involved in the disturbance. - Contact the Public Safety Department by calling 734-973-3411 or 3411 from a college phone, or by using one of the red emergency phones. - Provide as information as you can. - Be ready to describe the location of the incident, the number of participants, any weapons involved, physical characteristics and clothing worn by the participants. - If you feel confident that you can calm the situation yourself, attempt it. - Avoid taking physical action whenever possible. - Position yourself away from potential harm - Identify escape routes
+- Remain calm. - Try to learn the nature of the disturbance. - Identify who is involved in the disturbance. - Contact the Public Safety Department by calling 734-973-3411 or 3411 from a college phone, or by using one of the red emergency phones. - Provide as much information as you can. - Be ready to describe the location of the incident, the number of participants, any weapons involved, physical characteristics and clothing worn by the participants. - If you feel confident, attempt to de-escalate the situation until Public Safety arrives. - Avoid taking physical action whenever possible. - Position yourself away from potential harm. - Identify escape routes.